Peter-Sh/nchan-eventsource-http2-issue/README.md

 # nginx nchan EventSource over http2 problem demostration

-This docker image is based on official docker nginx image.
+This docker image is based on official docker nginx:1.18 image and includes nchan module 1.2.7

 ## How to reproduce